ki77en/ai/README.md

 ```

 ### Note
-This will only work on EFI/UEFI, Legacy boot will not work
+* This will only work on EFI/UEFI, Legacy boot will not work.
-This only installs the base operating system.
+* This only installs the base operating system.
 Onced installed and booted up, login with the root account you set up and install your favorite text editor (`pacman -S nano`) and create your own user account (`useradd -m youruser`) & set the password for it (`passwd youruser`) then add yourself to sudoers (`nano /etc/sudoers`)

-No other programs or apps are installed
+* No other programs or apps are installed